pwnjack/journal/_posts/2016-09-05-change-bootstraps-navbar-buttons-style-statuses.md

 ---
 id: 698
-title: 'How to change bootstrap&#8217;s navbar buttons style, in all statuses'
+title: 'How to change bootstrap's navbar buttons style, in all statuses'
 date: 2016-09-05T18:15:27+00:00
 author: pwnjack
 layout: post